 What is your credit history?

 While you will run a credit report on your clients, it is a good idea to ask what their credit history is ahead of time to give you an idea of what to expect.
 If they know they have some credit challenges, you may be able to recommend possible loan options or credit repair options before running a hard inquiry.
+Even if the client is unable to qualify for a mortgage at this point in time, establishing good rapport will make it more likely for the client to come back when they are in a better financial position.

 What is your current debt status?